 - A 2-3 week orientation and immersion period in basic clinical skills held prior to the start of the academic year to prepare students to work with patients;

-- Seven integrated, interdisciplinary block courses which bring together basic, clinical and social science;
+- Nine integrated, interdisciplinary block courses which bring together basic, clinical and social science;

-- Topics offered longitudinally are integral to each block (pathology/histology, anatomy/imaging or human form and function, and pharmacology);
+- Topics offered longitudinally are integral to each block (pathology/histology, anatomy/imaging and embryology, and pharmacology);

 - Preparation for patient care through longitudinal instruction in clinical skills and direct work with patients in both inpatient and outpatient settings.
 Close relationships are developed with faculty mentors and community physicians during this phase.

-- Foundations phase ends with the Consolidation course, which reinforces content taught in the first 15 months, and allows time for preparation for USMLE Step 1 licensing exam and transition to patient care phase.
+- Foundations phase ends with the Consolidation and Transition to Clerkships courses, which allow time for preparation for USMLE Step 1 licensing exam and transition to patient care phase.

-- Scientific threads (pharmacology, pathology, and anatomy/human form and function)
+- Scientific threads (pharmacology, pathology, and anatomy and embryology)